mvdan/pastecat/README.md

 * **-s** - Maximum size of pastes - *1M*
 * **-M** - Maximum storage size to use at once - *1G*

+Any of the options requiring quantities can take a zero value as infinity.

 ##### Storage backends

 You may specify any of the following storage backends as arguments right after